-I love grilled sweet corn, and it is so easy to prepare.
+I love grilled sweet corn, and it's so easy to prepare.
 Take a few ears of corn with the husks still on and remove the silk tassels.
 Soak the ears of corn in water for about 30 minutes, then place the corn, husks and all, on the grill for five to ten minutes.
 Pull back the husks and serve with a light coating of butter and a little salt.

 Finally, I grill pineapple slices for dessert.
 This one is very simple.
 I buy a can of sliced pineapple and place the slices on the grill and cook them until they are heated through, just a couple of minutes.
 Serve the pineapple rings with a little bit of frozen yogurt and a sprinkling of nuts.

 More Healthy Grilling Ideas

-Squash has a sweet flavor and loads of vitamin A. Squash can be grilled just as easily as it can be baked in the oven.
+Grilled Squash - squash has a sweet flavor and loads of vitamin A. Squash can be grilled just as easily as it can be baked in the oven.

-Tuna is a great source of omega-3 fatty acids and it's easy to cook on the grill.
+How to Grill Tuna - tuna is a great source of omega-3 fatty acids and it's easy to cook on the grill.

-Marinades add flavor and keep your meats healthy when you grill.
+Marinades - marinades add flavor and keep your meats healthy when you grill.